SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 ### Definition

-James Bach and Michael Bolton define Exploratory Testing as follows:
+James Bach and Michael Bolton define Exploratory Testing (ET) as follows:

 ::: greybox
 Testing is the process of evaluating a product by learning about it through exploration and experimentation, which includes: questioning, study, modeling, observation and inference, output checking, etc.